 - The Revised BC Early Learning Framework

-Workshops based on Social Justice, Responsibility, Diversity, Anti Racist and Anti Biased Approaches in Early Years
+Social Justice, Diversity, Anti Racist and Anti Biased Approaches in Early Years

 - In this workshop participants will think about bias and racism in an open and respectful way.
 Participants will be asked to think about the words ‘tolerance,’ ‘inclusion’ and ‘equality.’
 What do these words mean, where do they come from?
 Who do they privilege and who do they marginalize?
 Through this open dialogue, the hope is that participants begin to move past uncomfortable feelings to think about how they can continue conversations to support anti-biased and anti-racist approaches in ways that are meaningful.

-This workshop is meant to support educators in thinking with a social justice perspective by thinking about what social justice means to them.
+- This workshop is meant to support educators in thinking with a social justice perspective by thinking about what social justice means to them.
+How do we create more equitable early childhood spaces?
 Through thinking with pedagogical questions, participants will engage in discussions to explore how to make visible injustices, advocate and begin to stand in solidarity with children and families who may need and want support.

 Supporting Resilience and Standing in Solidarity: